powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 private void setOutputDir(String outputDir) { this.outputDir = Objects.requireNonNull(outputDir); }
 ```

-And then, you will create a method `load` that will read the input from the configuration file:
+Then, you will create a method `load` that will read the input from the configuration file:
 ```java
 public static BalancesAdjustmentValidationParameters load() {
     BalancesAdjustmentValidationParameters parameters = new BalancesAdjustmentValidationParameters();